 - Poor Visibility At Night.
 While drivers have a responsibility to look out for pedestrians, people who are walking at night must also have a responsibility to make themselves more visible to motorists.
 Wearing bright or reflective clothing can go a long way to making sure that drivers are able to notice pedestrians.

-- Alcohol Impairment.
+- Drunk Driving.
 Alcohol impairment slows reaction time and increases the chances of a serious accident.
 Drunk drivers are much more prone to fail to notice a pedestrian, especially since many drunk drivers are out on the roads at night.

 - Drug Impairment.
 Statistics show that marijuana legalization in Washington state may have a correlation with an increase in pedestrian accidents.
 Impairment from marijuana and other drugs can affect pedestrians and drivers, and it’s important to determine if a driver or pedestrian was under the influence at the time of the collision.